sergeyklay/dotfiles/README.md

 ## Links

-Other projects that I also support are:
+Other projects I also support are:

 - [spacemacs-config](https://github.com/sergeyklay/spacemacs-config) -
   Personal config file, private layer, notes and any other resources